Sekoya: Shared sustainable innovation at the heart of Eiffage's actions

 Text description of the video - Sekoya, sustainable innovation

-Hélène Barou Maxwell, development manager at Spark Lab.
-I think the event is very rich in exchanges.
-It’s kind of nice that he’s different. the spaces, so a round table space where different people will come to testify on a subject, the confluence meeting space where everyone can exchange in a more informal way, and also the workshop space, which is even more advanced in terms of collective intelligence to reflect on these different subjects, so it mixes different worlds.
+Hélène Barou Maxwell, development manager at Spark Lab: I think the event is very rich in exchanges.
+It’s quite nice that there are different spaces: a round table space where different people come to testify on a subject, the confluence meeting space where everyone can exchange in a more informal way and also the workshop space, which is even more advanced in terms of collective intelligence to reflect on these different topics, so it mixes different universes.

-François Dapilly, responsible for transversal innovation and operational support.
-Fishbowl was an innovative format that we wanted to implement for this year’s Sekoya.
+François Dapilly, head of transversal innovation and operational support at Eiffage: Fishbowl was an innovative format we wanted to implement for this year’s Sekoya.
 It looks like a jar since we can imagine a room surrounded by chairs from which ideas will be picked up.
 A form of public debate, a giant debate, and it ultimately makes the debate both dynamic, and I think it’s a really informal nature, precisely because of this accessibility.
 That allows us to be a little less conventional in what we say.
 It’s simpler in fact, and simplicity ultimately leads to a good understanding of the subject.

-Hélène De Vestele, director of Nuova Vista.
-It’s an extremely interesting event with a common thread around the water that plays out in the names of different rooms, spaces, and experiences.
-Beyond that, to put this topic back on the table in a context where all environmental topics, not necessarily the coast and just for that, is an important event that marks.
+Hélène De Vestele, director of Nuova Vista: It’s an extremely interesting event with a common thread around the water that is reflected in the names of different rooms, spaces and experiences.
+Beyond that, to put this issue on the table in a context where not all environmental issues are popular, and just for that reason alone, it is an important and memorable event.

-Mariam Mouffak, responsible for sustainable development.
-I remember that everything was very relevant and well chosen, and that the hardest part was being able to choose on the schedule what to participate in.
+Mariam Mouffak, responsible for sustainable development at Nové: I remember that everything was very relevant and well chosen, and that the hardest part was being able to choose on the schedule what to participate in.
 I am also energized to see everything that is being done at Eiffage.
 I see that a lot of things are being done.
 It feels good.
 It’s inspiring.

-Romain Brisson, site manager.
-So, I came to Sekoya because I became interested in the subject of water following the problems we encounter on the ground every day and I thought that coming here to Sekoya to find solutions to our problems might be a good idea.
+Romain Brisson, site manager at Eiffage Génie Civil: So, I came to Sekoya because I was interested in the subject of water due to ground issues we encounter daily and I told myself that coming here to Sekoya to find solutions to our problems, that might be a good idea.
 I think that the solutions must also come from people on the ground.
 So it’s up to us to capitalize on everything we’ve seen today and everything we’ve learned to try to find the solution that might suit us best.

-Vincent Mendes, CEO of Willie.
-The Sekoya event is incredible.
-You can get cultured, be informed, inspired, learn about all the topics around water and water is complex and there is all of that gathered here in a great setting with the right people.
+Vincent Mendes, CEO of Willie: The Sekoya event is incredible.
+You can get cultured, be informed, inspired, and learn about all the topics around water, and water is complex; everything comes together here in a great setting with the right people.
 Honestly, it’s great.

-François Dapilly, responsible for transversal innovation and operational support.
-We talk about water, but it’s the energy: people’s energy working on sustainability projects, because water is a bit invisible sometimes or at least secondary; and yet, as soon as we talk about it, it’s essential.
+François Dapilly: We talk about water, but it’s the energy, people’s energy working on sustainability projects because water is a bit invisible sometimes or at least secondary, and that’s why, as soon as we talk about it, it’s essential.
 And so there you go, I find that putting it back thanks to an event like Sekoya at the center of our issues, I am extremely proud of it and I am very happy that people are participating in this way.

 Shared objectives for a lasting impact